Skip to content

 The British Arachnological Society website has information about arachnids, including articles and opportunities to get involved.

 Buglife’s Bug Directory has lots of information about invertebrates, including spiders and harvestmen.
-Information on their work on the horrid ground weaver and hedgehog harvestman can be found at Horrid Ground-weaver Project – Buglife projects
+Information on their work on the Horrid Ground-weaver and Hedgehog Harvestman can be found at Horrid Ground-weaver Project – Buglife projects

 BOLD if it’s a Devon Special Species, * for Devon Special Group.